 2. Don’t wait for a call…

 …or email or text, or smoke signal from your agent or manager.
 Yes, communicate, but don’t get stuck waiting for a response.
 TAKE COMMAND.
 There are so many things you can do to be in and of the work, thereby making your agent’s job easier.
 Focus on doing those things.
 You’re an actor.
 So, act.
 Create.
-In the Pilot Season Playbook we’re going to show you how to turn Pilot Season into three months of unprecedented creative output.
+Turn Pilot Season into three months of unprecedented creative output.

 3. Act as if you don’t have an agent.

 You want someone working for you but don’t think that means you don’t have to work for yourself.
 Tell yourself that your career is your responsibility and that no one should be working harder than you.
 Then whatever your agent or manager does is icing on the cake.